w3c/reffy/README.md

 The **WebIDL parser** takes the URL of a spec as input and generates a JSON structure that describes WebIDL term definitions and references that the spec contains.
 The parser uses [WebIDL2](https://github.com/darobin/webidl2.js/) to parse the WebIDL content found in the spec.
 To run the WebIDL parser: `parse-webidl [url]`

+The **CSS definitions extractor** takes the URL of a spec as input and outputs the CSS definitions found in the spec in a JSON structure.
+To run the extractor: `extract-cssdfn [url]`

 The **Spec finder** takes a JSON crawl report as input and checks a couple of sites that list Web specifications to detect new specifications that are not yet part of the crawl.
 To run the spec finder: `find-spec results.json`

 The **crawl results merger** merges a new JSON crawl report into a reference one.
 This tool is typically useful to replace the crawl results of a given specification with the results of a new run of the crawler on that specification.
 To run the crawl results merger: `merge-crawl-results [new crawl report] [reference crawl report] [crawl report to create]`